 Academic Courses - 4 points

-Pre-AP/Advanced Courses - 5 points
+Advanced Courses - 5 points

 Core Dual Credit Courses - 5.75 points

 Advanced Placement Courses - 6 points

+Locally designated Advanced Courses for weighted GPA

 The Army JROTC Program consists of four (4) Leader Education Training (LET) levels.
 Our mission is to "motivate young people to be better citizens."
 We are not organized for the purpose of recruiting for the Armed Services, but will assist if that is the goal after high school.
 Students that take JROTC will be issued a dress uniform that must be worn on the specified Uniform Inspection Day!
 The weekly uniform wearing is considered a MAJOR GRADE!!!!